 Empower Field Insights With Enhanced Imagery

-Precision Ag is all about recognizing efficiencies.
-Whether it’s recognizing optimal irrigation to maximize water usage or ensuring crops get the perfect amount of fertilizer – the success of boosting the overall economics of the farm depend on the accuracy of the information you collect.
+Precision ag is all about recognizing efficiencies.
+Whether it’s recognizing optimal irrigation to maximize water usage or ensuring crops get the perfect amount of fertilizer, the success of boosting the overall economics of the farm depends on the accuracy of the information you collect.

-The same is true with imagery – and quite literally, it’s hard to recognize anything if the pictures aren’t clear.
-Good imagery gives farmers and consultants the ability to accurately detect trouble areas and optimize scouting efforts in a much more targeted approach.
+The same is true with imagery – quite literally, it’s hard to recognize anything if your satellite images aren’t clear.
+Good imagery gives farmers and consultants the ability to accurately detect trouble areas, view the effects of weather systems, and optimize scouting efforts in a much more targeted way.

-To check the first box, Agrian offers free imagery to all subscribers.
-An Agrian user has access to imagery that captures up to two million square miles daily, and provides access to high-resolution, multispectral, in-season imagery for timely extraction of data that directly impact crop production and performance.
+Agrian offers free enhanced satellite imagery to all subscribers.
+An Agrian user has access to imagery that captures up to two million square miles daily and provides access to high-resolution, multispectral (including infrared ir) in-season imagery.
 Those seeking even higher resolution can upgrade to TerrAvion imagery.

-Imagery has improved a lot over the past 10 to 15 years, but Agrian continues to find ways to integrate these tools seamlessly and make them more useful to their users.
-“The more accurate an image is – that is, the more clearly it documents field-specific characteristics and events – the more reliable it is in informing decisions,” said Brandt.
-“It’s also important that our imagery be customizable, and as easy as possible to read and interpret.
+Agrian continues to find ways to integrate enhanced satellite imagery seamlessly into our existing tools to make it more useful.
+Instead of simply providing the imagery, we provide the context and use-case for it.
+“The more accurate an image is, the more reliable it is in informing decisions,” said Brandt.
+“It’s also important that our imagery be customizable and as easy as possible to read and interpret.
 That’s what will make it valuable to our advisors and growers.”